Lead & Household Water

 What can I do to reduce the lead in my water?

 - Don't drink or cook with water that has collected in your plumbing for more than six hours

-- Clear the water lines by running cold water for three to five minutes
+- Clear the water lines by running cold water for 3-5 minutes

 - Run the water before you drink from any faucet in the house